- Describe characters from the story using character traits

 Step 1: Review with students the meaning of character traits.
 If the class doesn’t already have a list of common character traits, make one before students complete this activity.
 Discuss how a character’s actions, words, feelings, and thoughts determine their character.

-Step 2: Distribute the double-sided, blank Character Trait Chart printable to students.
+Step 2: Distribute the double-sided, blank Character Trait Fill-In Chart printable to students.
 There should be a blank chart on each side of the paper.
-As the students read The Hundred Dresses, they should fill in the two charts, one for each character.
+As students read The Hundred Dresses, they should fill in the two charts, one for each character.
 Have the students leave the boxes labeled “character traits” empty until after the story is finished.

-Step 3: After finishing the story, have the students reread their Character Trait Charts, and use the information about their characters to infer traits to describe them.
+Step 3: After finishing the story, have students reread their Character Trait Fill-In Charts, and use the information about their characters to infer traits to describe them.
 They may use the common character traits list made before reading the story for help.

-Step 1: Once students are finished reading the story and have completed a Character Trait Chart for two characters in the story, they will compare and contrast the characters.
+Step 1: Once students are finished reading the story and have completed a Character Trait Fill-In Chart for two characters in the story, they will compare and contrast the characters.
 Model a character comparison map for the students by showing them the sample Venn diagram comparing two characters from the Set Up directions.